jstolarek/skye-dsh/doc/preparing_databases.md

 part of a [release on Stefan's github](https://github.com/fehrenbach/links/releases/tag/ppdp2016-where).
 These dumps assume `postgres` as the database user.
-Below I assume that `bar` is your username and that call to `sed` is made to amend database dumps before loading them into a database.
+Below I assume that `bar` is your username and a call to `sed` is made to amend database dumps before loading them.
 Databases are available in different sizes: 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048 and 4096.
 In the instructions below N represents that database size.
 Substitute it with the size you want to use.

-1. CreateCreate `ppdp2016` database and grant yourself full privileges on it.
+1. Create `ppdp2016` database and grant yourself full privileges on it.

 2. Download a databse dump and modify it to contain your user name instead of default `postgres` user name